borntyping/python-dice/README.md

 This library is available as `dice` on PyPI.
 Install it with your Python package or dependency manager of choice — if you're installing it as a command-line tool, I recommend [pipx].

-It's only dependencies are the `docopt` and `pyparsing` libraries.
+A recent version of Python 3 (3.8 or above) is required.
+You can probably run it or easily adapt it for older versions of Python, but I don't support any end-of-life Python versions.
+Beyond that, the only dependencies are the `docopt` and `pyparsing` libraries.

 [pipx]: https://pypa.github.io/pipx/